alfahami/acemanager-cli/docs/README.md

 - All ID in classes __MUST__ be greater than 0, this is for displaying purpose in a human readability.

 - All fields __MUST NOT__ be null or blank.

+- We **SHOULD** be able to make copy of an object, display a class object's details in a pretty printing way.

+- Two objects of a class are equal when its fields contents are the same.

 #### Member.java
 Member class based on User table in the DB.